Eames Fiberglass Armchair: Variety of forms

 At first, the chair was available in three colors: greige, elephant-hide gray, and parchment.
 The palette of colors was later expanded.
 After that, a choice of several possible bases was offered.

-The early “H” metal base (the SAX standard model and the LAX lounge lower model), “X” metal base (the DAX dining model), a lower model with metal rod base (the LAR model), a wooden base (the DSW model), a steel-wire base (the DSR model, also known as the “Eiffel-Tower base”), a cast aluminium base with castors (the PACC model), and a wood-rocker base (the RAR model).
+The early "H" metal base (the SAX standard model and the LAX lounge lower model), "X" metal base (the DAX dining model), a lower model with metal rod base (the LAR model), a wooden base (the DSW model), a steel-wire base (the DSR model, also known as the "Eiffel-Tower base"), a cast aluminium base with castors (the PACC model), and a wood-rocker base (the RAR model).
 All of the bases were attached to the seat using hard rubber disks to allow flexibility.

-Despite the fact that Herman Miller ceased production of the rocker in 1968 (until they reintroduced it 30 years later), pregnant employees continued to receive these chairs as a company gift until 1984, solidifying the rocker as a token of high-end nursery decor.
+Despite Herman Miller ceasing production of the rocker in 1968 (until they reintroduced it 30 years later), pregnant employees continued to receive these chairs as a company gift until 1984, solidifying the rocker as a symbol of high-end nursery decor.
 The plastic shell became available in an upholstered (fabric or vinyl) version a year after the introduction of the chair.
-After the success of the arm chair, the side chair (without arms) was introduced (in the DSW, DSX, and DSR models).
-Over the years, the plastic chair has undergone some modifications: the curve of the back has become more inclined and upholstery is now glued to the plastic shell.
+After the success of the armchair, the side chair (without arms) was introduced (in the DSW, DSX, and DSR models).
+Over the years, the plastic chair has undergone some modifications: the curve of the back has become more inclined, and upholstery is now glued to the plastic shell.

-The Eames plastic armchair immediately became an iconic design and eventually the chair was used in schools, airports, restaurants, and offices around the world.
-From 1954, the chairs were used as stadium seating with metal rods put together in rows, the Tandem Shell Seating.
+The Eames plastic armchair immediately became an iconic design, and it was eventually used in schools, airports, restaurants, and offices around the world.
+From 1954, the chairs were used as stadium seating, with metal rods arranged in rows to form the Tandem Shell Seating.